-- Pack all troop gear and any large personal gear into this vehicle and have your troop members carry any remaining gear to the site as directed by your site manager.
+- Pack all troop gear and any large personal gear into this vehicle and have your troop members carry any remaining gear to the site as directed by your Troop Guide.

 2:30 – 5:00 Medical Rechecks, Swim Tests, Camp Tour, and Photos

-- Send one leader to the camp office with a new roster (if any changes were made), a troop head count (youth total and adult total at camp), a troop check (if any money is owed) and a copy of your Tour and Activity Plan (just print it off after you complete it online).
+- Send one leader to the camp office with a new roster (if any changes were made), a troop head count (include separate youth and adult numbers), a troop check (if any money is owed) and a copy of your Tour and Activity Plan (just print it off after you complete it online).

-- Please leave medical forms in campsite with the camp staff site manager.
+- Please leave medical forms in campsite with the Site Manager.

 - A staff member will be waiting at your campsite to begin your medical rechecks.

 - Please provide your Medical Forms to the staff member, and please be sure to complete this step before setting up the site or picking tents.
 It is a priority in order to keep the rest of check-in running smoothly.

-- The Med-Check Staff member will see each camper to verify the key areas of the medical form like medications, allergies and restrictions and check-in any medications.
+- The Med-Check Staff member will see each camper to verify the key areas of the medical form and check-in any medications.

 - The Scout’s temperature will also be taken and Scouts with a temperature 101°F or more will be sent home, but can return when the temperature returns to normal.

-- Once your troop is ready to go (in swimsuits if needed, both buddy tags and water bottles in hand), your Troop Guide will take you on a tour around camp, stopping at different stations around camp.
+- Once your troop is ready to go (in swimsuits if swim tests are required), your Troop Guide will take you on a tour around camp, stopping at different stations around camp.

 - Units will receive a basic shooting sports safety orientation.
 All participants who receive this orientation may attend any open shoot unless otherwise restricted.